aabbtree77/esp32-vpn/README.md

 ## Introduction

-This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied for wireless communication inside LAN with MQTT.
+This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied to wireless communication inside LAN, via MQTT.
 The MicroPython code achieves resilience w.r.t. a lost Wi-Fi.
-In the picture above Remmina is supposed to be applied for the connection to LAN from the outside.
-This demands opening ports which may not always be possible.
-Instead, one can try this type of a [communication via github](https://github.com/aabbtree77/sendrecv) built in order to avoid opaque 3rd party MQTT brokers and remote desktop software.
+The Remmina part demands opening ports which may not always be possible.
+Instead, one can try this [communication via github](https://github.com/aabbtree77/sendrecv) built in order to avoid opaque 3rd party MQTT brokers and remote desktop software.
+I am also considering go-libp2p, TBC...

 ## Some Photos